j-ew-s/study-dotnet-redis-cache/README.md

 }
 ```

-We will use cache on the HTTP verb Get
+We will use cache on the HTTP verb Get:

 ```cs
 [HttpGet]